Protein's role as a team player

 Building Body Mass

 Many athletes want to add more bulk to their bodies in the form of lean muscle.
 Many supplement products claim to build muscles.
-Athletes should take special caution when considering supplementation (please see Supplements and Your Health section for additional information and cautions).
+Athletes should take special caution when considering supplementation (please see the Supplements and Your Health section for additional information and cautions).
 Due to the limited regulations of the dietary supplement industry, there is a risk of products being contaminated with sport-prohibited or unknown substances with or without the manufacturer knowing.
 There is no guarantee that the product contents match with those listed on the label.
 Taking a lot of extra protein either from supplements or food does not guarantee bigger muscles.
 If it did, athletes could spend time lounging instead of lifting to build muscle.

 The following are healthy ways to build muscle: